dangmoody/Builder/README.md

 clang -std=c++20 -g -o my-program.exe -DIS_AWESOME=1 game.cpp ...
 ```

-Or whatever you were doing before, you instead now do it like this:
+Or suffering through the Visual Studio project settings or whatever you were doing before, you instead now do it like this:

 ```cpp
 // build.cpp